 Authorized travel should be made via the most economical mode of transportation, consistent with the purpose of the travel.
 A careful analysis of the distance, timeliness, and overall cost factors of a trip should be considered.

-If receipts are not available, a point-to-point explanation must be given for each such item requested for reimbursement.
+Only authorized business expenses compliant with Georgia Tech and USG policies will be reimbursed.
+If receipts are not available, an explanation must be given from the departure location to the destination location for each such item requested for reimbursement.

-Use of Private Vehicle for Travel to Airport
+Use of Personal Vehicle for Travel to an Airport

-- If an employee departs from headquarters, mileage is calculated from headquarters to the destination point.
+- If a Traveler departs from headquarters, mileage is calculated from headquarters to the destination point.

-- If an employee departs from his/her residence, mileage is calculated from the residence to the destination point, with a reduction for normal one-way commuting miles.
-For the return trip, if an employee returns to headquarters, mileage is calculated based on the distance to such headquarters.
+- If a Traveler departs from his/her residence, mileage is calculated from the residence to the destination point, with a reduction for normal one-way commuting miles.
+For the return trip, if a Traveler returns to headquarters, mileage is calculated based on the distance to such headquarters.

-- If an employee returns to his/her residence, mileage is calculated based on the distance to the residence, with a reduction for normal one-way commuting miles.
+- If a Traveler returns to his/her residence, mileage is calculated based on the distance to the residence, with a reduction for normal one-way commuting miles.

 Point of Departure

 If the date of departure is a weekend or holiday, the initial departure point will be the Traveler’s actual point of departure.
 If the date of departure is during a Traveler’s normal work week (regardless of time of day), the initial point of departure shall be the individual's residence or headquarters, whichever is nearer the destination.